Advertisement

 Get the sleep you need

 To help ensure you’re getting enough sleep, consider setting a bedtime and sticking to it—both during the week and on the weekends.
 This will help your body’s internal clock get used to a regular pattern of when you should be sleeping and when you should be awake.
-Another tip for ensuring good, quality slumber is avoiding screen time before bed.
+Another tip for ensuring good, quality rest is avoiding screentime before bed.
 Instead of looking at a television, smartphone, or backlit tablet, consider paging through a magazine or doing some peaceful meditation.

 If you smoke, quit

-Smoking can negatively impact your health in a number of ways.
+Smoking can negatively affect your health in a number of ways.
 Smokers are more likely than nonsmokers to develop heart disease, stroke, and a variety of cancers.
 If you smoke (even occasionally), one of the single best things you can do for your overall health is to kick the habit.
-Tell your healthcare provider that you want to quit, and ask what resources are available to help you quit.
-There are also a variety of online resources available to assist you in becoming smoke-free.
+Tell your healthcare provider that you want to quit and ask what resources are available to help.
+There are a variety of online resources available to assist you in becoming smoke-free.
 A close friend or family member can also be a valuable source of support and can help you stay accountable.

 Prioritizing your health

-The “watch and wait” phase of CLL may feel strange and uncertain at times, and you may be wondering if you’re doing enough.
-By making smart lifestyle choices and continuing to get regularly monitored by your healthcare team, you can feel confident that you’re making your health a priority.
+The “watch-and-wait” phase of CLL may feel strange and uncertain at times, and you may be wondering if you’re doing enough.
+By making smart lifestyle choices and being regularly monitored by your healthcare team, you can feel confident that you’re making your health a priority.

 Article sources open article sources

 Centers for Disease Control and Prevention.
-"Health Effects of Cigarette Smoking."
+Smoking and Tobacco Use: Cigarette Smoking.
+September 17, 2024.

 Featured Content